 Step by Step Recipe

-For the batter, combine maida, cornflour, egg (Skip for vegan version), ginger garlic paste, salt, chilli sauce, 1/2 tsp soy sauce, 1/2 tsp pepper powder and enough water to make a coating consistency medium thick batter.
+For the batter, combine all-purpose flour, cornflour, ginger-garlic paste, salt, chili sauce, ½ tsp soy sauce, ½ tsp pepper powder, and enough water to make a coating consistency medium thick batter.

 Dip the blanched cauliflower florets in it and coat them well.